 - Seeds: you can also use sesame seeds, sunflower seeds, pumpkin seeds

-- Fresh Basil Leaves: basil leaves add that traditional Caprese salad flavor and fragrance to the dish.
-You can fresh leaves in addition to the microgreens.
+- Fresh Basil Leaves: Like in these Empanada Caprese, asil leaves add that traditional Caprese salad flavor and fragrance to the dish.
+You can add fresh leaves in addition to the microgreens.

-- Pomegranate seeds: drizzle a little bit of pomegrante seeds as a final touch, to garnish.
-The deep red color looks pretty over the mictogreens.
-Plus, it adds a little tart and sweet flavor.
+- Pomegranate seeds: drizzle a little bit of pomegranate seeds as a final touch, to garnish.
+The deep red color looks pretty over the microgreens.
+Plus, like in our Mango and Pomegranate Salad, it adds a little tart and sweet flavor.

 Preparation